-I'm a cybersecurity graduate student at Northeastern University's Khoury College with a background in computer science from BITS Pilani, Dubai.
+I'm a cybersecurity graduate student at Northeastern University's Khoury College of Computer Sciences with a background in computer science from BITS Pilani, Dubai.

 Designed a three-stage active defense pipeline - risk scoring, adaptive response, and deception & containment - for EV charging stations.
 The framework targets reconnaissance, MITM, and coordinated grid attack scenarios on ISO 15118/OCPP flows.